fs7fyqy553/letterboxd-scraper/README.md

 Tool built using TypeScript and Puppeteer to scrape data from films in a Letterboxd lists.
-For information on how to use this package.
+Can extract data for each film in a Letterboxd list at a rate of ~1s per film.

 Installation